YiheZ/reddit-crosspost-bot/README.md

 # Reddit Auto Crosspost Bot

-This bot automatically crossposts the most popular posts from one or more source subreddits to a target subreddit, based on keywords and a daily popularity ranking.
+This bot automatically crossposts the most popular posts from one or more source subreddits to a target subreddit, based on a daily popularity ranking.
 It can optionally translate post titles and supports force-submitting instead of crossposting for certain subreddits.

 Posted IDs are stored in a GitHub Gist to avoid reposting duplicates.